ChessTournamentManager/Documentation/Research/Database Research.md

 redis.port=6379
 ```

-Now, the application should be able to write data onto a Redis instance.
-To test this, you can make a post request to your API.
+Now, the application should be able to write data into the Redis instance.
+To test this, you can make a POST request to your API.

 [![Tournament post request](../Images/postman_post_tournament.png)](../Images/postman_post_tournament.png)